bacady/Manual_testing/Final project/README.md

 image

-The test cases with steps can be viewed here:
+The test cases with steps can be viewed here: Personal_Details_Test_Cases.pdf

 For the Dependants API, the following checklist was generated: API_test_checklist.csv